Katja Woywood

-Katja Woywood (born 10 May 1971 in West Berlin, West Germany) is a German actress and former child star in her native land.
+Katja Woywood (born 10 May 1971) is a German actress and former child star in her native land.
 She started playing in movies and series as a 15 year old girl.
 Her hobbies are drawing and roller skating.
 Since episode 189 she plays the new chief of the highway police in the German action-series Alarm für Cobra 11 – Die Autobahnpolizei.

 Personal life

 She married actor Marco Girnth in August 1998.
 They have one child named Niklas.